 “…Baby One More Time”

-Let’s start with one of the most underutilized content marketing strategies around: repurposing your top-performing content across multiple channels and in varying formats.
+Let’s start with one of the most underused components of Britney Spears’ content strategy: repurposing your top-performing content across multiple channels and in varying formats.
 This is one of the easiest ways to get more out of your blog posts and other kinds of content.

 As a bonus, it makes the most out of existing assets and doesn’t require a significant additional investment.
 After all, it doesn’t take much to turn a data-packed long-form blog post into an infographic.
 Simply fire up whatever image editing platform you prefer and carve your most significant data points into individual points on your infographic template.